 If the advertising budget is limited, then it is especially important to focus on finding exactly those people who will eat and order your type of food and dishes.
 Social networks accumulate data based on people’s interests that could be used to select the target audience.

 For example, you can target an audience that lives in the same area as your delivery restaurant.
 By distributing flyers to mailboxes or handing them out on the street, you distribute information about your delivery restaurant to everyone, as you have no idea who even uses food delivery, or what people’s interests, and income levels are.
 On social media, you can set up advertising for people who live in the same area and order food delivery (it might be only 10% of all residents).
 So you save your money and time.
-That is why it is very important to promote your restaurant on social media.
+That is why it is very important to.

 How do you define your target audience?